 WHEREAS, Brazos Electric and Tenaska are parties to a certain Purchase Power Agreement dated November 1, 1993, as thereafter amended from time to time (“PPA”);

-WHEREAS, PPE, and ECT, a wholly owned subsidiary of Enron, has represented to Brazos Electric that they have obtained all of the ownership interest in Tenaska and its managing partners Tenaska IV Partners, Ltd. And Tenaska IV, Inc., through a transaction which was closed on June 30, 2000 (“Transaction”);
+WHEREAS, PPE, and ECTMI, a wholly owned subsidiary of ENA, has represented to Brazos Electric that they have obtained all of the ownership interests in entities that own direct interests in Tenaska, including ownership interests in its managing partners Tenaska IV Partners, Ltd. and Tenaska IV, Inc., through a transaction which closed on June 30, 2000 (“Transaction”);

-WHEREAS, disputes exist between Brazos Electric and the other Parties as to the necessity for obtaining Brazos Electric’s consent to the Transaction and with regard to various disputes between Brazos Electric and Tenaska which existed prior to the Transaction and which were the subject of a facilitation process, which was ongoing at the time of the Transaction;
+WHEREAS, disputes [Q: Does a “dispute” exist or have they merely, through correspondence, reserved the right to bring a dispute?] exist between Brazos Electric and the other Parties as to the necessity for obtaining Brazos Electric’s consent to the Transaction and with regard to various disputes between Brazos Electric and Tenaska which existed prior to the Transaction and which were the subject of a facilitation process, which was ongoing at the time of the Transaction;

 WHEREAS, the Parties desire to explore various alternatives for resolving disputes concerning the PPA and the Transaction and Brazos Electric’s concerns regarding the PPA and the Transaction, (“Resolution”) without waiving any claims, defenses or arguments concerning the PPA or the Transaction;

-WHEREAS, in the Notice, Brazos Electric asserts that Tenaska has not complied with the Power Purchase Agreement, dated November 1, 1993, as amended (the “Purchase Agreement”) and the Consent to Assignment Agreement dated December 16, 1994 (Consent”) in matters relating to the Transaction;
+WHEREAS, in the Notice [Q: What “Notice”?
+Not defined herein.], Brazos Electric asserts that Tenaska has not complied with the Power Purchase Agreement, dated November 1, 1993, as amended (the “Purchase Agreement”) and the Consent to Assignment Agreement dated December 16, 1994 (“Consent”) in matters relating to the Transaction;

-WHEREAS, Brazos Electric takes the position that Tenaska’s failure to obtain Brazos Electric’s prior written consent to the Transaction and the transfer of more than 50% of the outstanding common stock of Tenaska IV, Inc. as part of the Transaction, each, jointly and severally, constitutes a material breach of the Purchase Agreement, and the Consent are events of default under Article XVI of the Purchase Agreement and are grounds for termination of the Purchase Agreement and to provide grounds for other legal and equitable relief;
+WHEREAS, Brazos Electric takes the position that Tenaska’s failure to (1) obtain Brazos Electric’s prior written consent to the Transaction and (2) transfer more than 50% of the outstanding common stock of Tenaska IV, Inc. as part of the Transaction, each, jointly and severally taken together with the Consent, constitutes a material breach of the Purchase Agreement and an event of default under Article XVI of the Purchase Agreement and is grounds for termination of the Purchase Agreement and to provide grounds for other legal and equitable relief;

 WHEREAS, Tenaska disputes the facts as set forth in the Notice and disagrees that Tenaska has failed to comply with the Purchase Agreement and the Consent in a manner that constitutes a material breach of the Purchase Agreement or has committed any events of default under Article XVI of the Purchase Agreement.
 It is Tenaska’s position that Brazos Electric has no grounds for termination of the Purchase Agreement or any other legal or equitable relief;